9 Constructors¶

 Before moving on, here is a challenge to test your knowledge of constructors.
 It’s best if you try to solve it yourself, but a solution is available if you get stuck.
 It’s located with the supplementary materials for this book.

-Challenge 1: Bert and Ernie
+Challenge 1: Bert and Ernie¶

-Create a Student class with final firstName and lastName string properties and a variable grade as an int property.
+property.
 Add a constructor to the class that initializes all the properties.
-Add a method to the class that nicely formats a Student for printing.
-Use the class to create students bert and ernie with grades of 95 and 85, respectively.
+Add a method to the class that nicely formats a Student

-Key Points
+Key Points¶

-• You create an object from a class by calling a constructor method.
+- You create an object from a class by calling a constructor method.

-• Generative constructors can be unnamed or named.
+- Generative constructors can be unnamed or named.

-• Unnamed generative constructors have the same name as the class, while named generative constructors have an additional identifier after the class name.
+- Unnamed generative constructors have the same name as the class, while named generative constructors have an additional identifier after the class name.

-• Initializer lists allow you to initialize field variables.
+. - Initializer lists allow you to initialize field variables.

-• Factory constructors allow you to hide the implementation details of how you provide the class instance.
+to a constructor allows you to create immutable, canonical instances of the class. - Factory constructors allow you to hide the implementation details of how you provide the class instance.